 The recitative (accompagnato) involves four soloists, mostly sequentially.
 I would call this “semi-scenic”: first, tenor and alto act as “Evangelist”, the soprano then takes the role of the Angel talking to the shepherds, and finally, the role of the Evangelist announcing the arrival of the great heavenly army is filled by the bass.
 The choir concludes with “Gloria in altissimis Deo“.

 I found Florian Cramer‘s tenor voice to be clear, lucid, well-projecting, smooth, linear, with very little vibrato.
 The alto voice of Roswitha Müller sounded warm, fairly full, but to me used too much vibrato (and too heavy, too dramatic).
 Mechthild Bach‘s soprano voice, while fairly full in volume and with a warm timbre, also sometimes sounded rather nervous in the vibrato.
 Matthias Horn‘s bass voice (along with the tenor) was more convincing than the female voices.
 The choir part is relatively simple, initially homophonic, later with simple polyphony.
-Annedore Neufeld‘s excellent preparation could be heard in the excellent dynamic and voice control throughout the choir.
+Annedore Neufeld excellent was agein demonstrating how well she was prepared.
+One could hear that in the excellent dynamic and voice control throughout the choir.

 III.
 Aria (A) “Exspectans exspectavi“

 In the orchestral part, this is a pastoral, soft, an idyllic scene.
 Roswitha Müller sang her expressive aria with a warm, emotional voice, full and projecting also in the lower register.